contao/package-metadata/docs/en/README.md

 ## Spell checking

 Your meta data is automatically checked for spelling issues.
-You might need to update the `whitelist.txt` in your pull request in case the spell check fails but you are sure the word you used is correct.
+You might need to update the whitelists in your pull request in case the spell check fails but you are sure the word you used is correct.
+The whitelists for each language are located in the folder `linter/whitelists`.
+For proper names which shouldn't change between different translations use the whitelist `default.txt`.

 ## Supported languages